-As a Church of England school, our Christian values and working vision underpin everything we do at St Margaret’s.
+As a Church of England school, our Christian values and working vision underpin everything we do.
 Our curriculum is designed to be deeply Christian putting God at the very heart of everything we do.

 At St Margaret’s we recognise that many children enter with limited vocabulary and under developed speech and language skills.
 Because of this we place an emphasis on early reading skills through the high-quality teaching of phonics and fostering a love of reading with our very youngest children.
 Developing language and vocabulary in all areas of the curriculum as well as making reading links across the curriculum is a key part of our curriculum design and ensures that children are prepared for the next stage in their learning.

 We are fortunate to have a range of cultures that make up our family at St Margaret’s.
-Our curriculum is designed to ensure that the needs of our diverse community are met with topics and experiences linked to children’s interests, preparing them for life in Modern Britain.
-Our use of outdoor learning is designed to enable groups of children to access learning styles more suited to their needs and builds resilience in groups of children.
+Our curriculum is designed to ensure that the needs of our diverse community, providing a range of enriching experiences, linked to children’s interests, preparing them for life in Modern Britain.

 Please click on the links below to find out more about each curriculum area.